rinkeshvansfoda1/Spam_API/readme.md

-Open restapi folder in your VSCode Editor or any other., then type python manage.py runserver
+Open restapi folder in your VSCode Editor or any other., then type python manage.py runserver in the terminal

 Endpoints:
 it is global contact data: